Major update: 17th January 2022

 - at the Tower of Babel there was a single dispersal of people across the world.

-Groups such as from: Africa, Somali, Siberia, East Asia, Mongolians, Central Asians, Koreans, etc.
+Groups such as those from Africa, Somalia, Siberia, East Asia, Mongolians, Central Asians, Koreans, etc.

 What are haplogroups?‘What are Haplogroups?’
-Living DNA [iv]
+Living DNA 4

 Haplogroups follow male and female descendancy lines, with Y-DNA passing from father to son, and mtDNA passing from mothers to both daughters and sons.